luvitrocks/oauth/README.md

 ##### ``:getOAuthRequestToken(extraParams, callback)``

-Requests an unauthorized request token (http://tools.ietf.org/html/rfc5849#section-2.1).
+Requests an unauthorized request token (http://tools.ietf.org/html/rfc5849#section-2.1). ``extraParams`` is a table value which will be sent with

 ##### ``:getOAuthAccessToken(requestToken, requestTokenSecret, oauthVerifier, callback)``